qlibs/ut/README.md

   - Firstly, not all tests can be executed at compile-time due to constexpr limitations (for example goto/exceptions/reinterpret_cast/... in C++20)
   - Additionally there is case for the code coverage, debugging and CI reporting

-> Therefore, the combination of both seems the most powerful
+- Therefore, the combination of both seems the most powerful
-  - Compile-time tests with nicer error messages
-  - run-time execution on top
+  - Compile-time tests with nicer error messages and run-time execution on top

-  (with ability choose the execution model globally and/or for specific tests)
+  - Plus ability to choose the execution model globally and/or for specific tests

 ### Features